 Technical Requirement Number Technical Requirement Description some of these qualities and will still be kept, the quality concerns must be indicated in the quality metadata.
 Provide a mechanism to schedule reevaluation of quality and reliability of information.
 Provide a mechanism to detect or investigate and delete erroneous, misleading, obsolete, or unreliable information.
 Provide a mechanism to delete information collected from unauthorized or BT.6.0x prohibited sources.
 BT.6.1x Provide a mechanism to confirm that collation and analysis is not being conducted for a reason other than that identified in "statement of purpose."
 Provide a mechanism to authenticate and authorize the credentials of the individual requesting the collation and analysis.
 Provide a mechanism to label the resultant information with appropriate privacy BT.6.2x policy constraints and categorizations.
 Provide mechanisms to express, in electronically readable format, prerequisites for merging.
 Include confirmation that two sources of information address the same individual or organization.
 Provide mechanisms to block merging if prerequisites are not met or to include metadata that the match may not be conclusive but seems probable.
 BT.7.0x BT.7.1x Define subject names for the appropriate user group and role associations to name in the policy.
 Provide the ability to associate law enforcement, public protection, public prosecution, public health, and justice purpose with an access request.
 Provide the ability to accept or deny a request to access information based on user group, role, and purpose.
 Maintain an audit trail for access or dissemination.
-BT.7.2x Preliment an addit train for access of disserimentors.
+BT.7.2x Printing an addit that for access of dissermination.
 Define subject names for the appropriate external user group and role associations to name in the policy.
 Same as BT.7.1x, items 1-4, but add "avoid imminent danger or certain danger to life or property" as a purpose and allow exceptions based on this purpose.
 BT.7.3x Define "specific purposes" in a machine-readable form.
 Mark information to associate with those specific purposes.
 Positively identify individuals that have access to information under those purposes.
 Enforce rules that release information under the specific purpose to be authenticated.
 BT.7.4x Mark information as accessible to the public.
 Enforce rules that govern the release of information to the public.
 BT.7.5x Positively identify individuals outside the agency.
 Accurately track information to subject and correlate with authenticated individual.
-Enforce disclosure policy based on BT.7.4x, items 1-2.
-BT.8.0x BT 8 0x Individual.
-Enforce disclosure policy based on BT.7.4x, items 1-2.
+BT.8.0x Enforce disclosure policy based on BT.7.4x, items 1-2.
+Set up schedule for information review.
+D1.0.UX 1.
 Set up schedule for information review.